-Through December 31, 2004, the Telecommunications, Peripherals and Automotive Groups ("TPA") were responsible for the design, development and manufacture of application-specific products using advanced bipolar, CMOS, BiCMOS mixed-signal and power technologies, as well as mixed analog/digital semicustomdevices and Micro-Electro-Mechanical System ("MEMS") products.
-The businesses formerly in our TPA Groups offer complete system solutions to customers in several application markets.
+The Application Specific Product Group ("ASG") segment is responsible for the design, development and manufacture of application-specific products using advanced bipolar, CMOS, BiCMOS mixed-signal and power technologies, as well as mixed analog/digital semicustom-devices and Micro-Electro-Mechanical System ("MEMS") products.
+The businesses in the ASG offer complete system solutions to customers in several application markets.
 All products are ASSPs, full-custom or semicustom devices that may also include digital signal processor ("DSP") and microcontroller cores.
-The businesses formerly in our TPA Groups particularly emphasized dedicated integrated circuits ("ICs") for automotive, computer peripherals and industrial application segments, as well as for mobile and fixed communication, computing and networking application segments.
+The businesses in the ASG particularly emphasize dedicated ICs for automotive, computer peripherals, consumer and industrial application segments, as well as for mobile and fixed communication, computing and networking application segments.

-Our businesses formerly in the TPA Groups work closely with customers to develop application-specific products using our technologies, intellectual property, and manufacturing capabilities.
+Our businesses in the ASG work closely with customers to develop application-specific products using our technologies, intellectual property, and manufacturing capabilities.
 The breadth of our customer and application base provides us with a better source of stability in the cyclical semiconductor market.